Millennium-Classroom/Project-0_1-Introduction-to-Git-and-GitHub/README.md

 Think of staging a change as putting your work on a table/stage ready to get its snapshot taken.
 At this stage, the changes have not been committed yet.

-The `.` parameter will stage all changes you have made.
+The `.` parameter will stage all changes you have made in the current folder.
+Alternatively, you can use the `*` parameter to stage ALL changes you have made.
 If you want to only stage the changes in one file, you can add the file's name after `git add` to specify that.

+### Git Unstage and Discard
+`git restore file-name`

+This will discard the changes in the specified file.

+`git restore --staged file-name`

+This will unstage the specified file.

+### Git Untrack
+`git rm file-name`

+This command will do the opposite of git add.
+It will untrack these files.
+You can use the same parameters as git add for this command (`*` and `.`).

 ### Git Commit
 `git commit -m "insert commit message here"`

 This command will only work if there is work that is staged.
 Running this will take a snap shot of your work AND store it inside of git's commit history.

+`git commit -a -m "insert commit message here"`

+adding the `-a` parameter allows you to stage and commit in one command.

 Each commit will have a unique ID that you can refer to in order to identify it.
 The commit will also have its accompanying commit message along side it.